-0 1
+Change FY 2021 Enacted - FY 2022 Request

-FY 2019 Enacted FY 2020 Request Amount Percent
+FY 2021 Enacted FY 2022 Request Amount Percent

-1,005,000 1,005,000 -0- -0-
+1,005,000 1,046,000 +41,000 +4

-The requested amount for other services in FY 2020 is \$1,005,000.
-This amount will allow the Review Commission to maintain our current services.
+The requested for other services in FY 2022 is \$1,046,000.
 Requirements in this area fall into two basic categories: Interagency Agreements for services provided by other federal agencies and contractual services provided by non-federal vendors.
 Additional information on each of these is provided in the following paragraphs.

 Services Provided by Other Federal Agencies.
-A total of \$377,000 is requested for services provided by other federal agencies.
+A total of \$444,750 is requested for services provided by other federal agencies.
 Our costs have increased in this category as a result of additional service costs associated with a new time and attendance system provided by the NFC, along with higher costs for our Interagency Agreements with the Office of Personnel Management (OPM) and NARA.
-This area includes \$14,000 for personnel and payroll services provided by NFC, \$305,120 for financial and administrative services provided by the Bureau of the Fiscal Service (BFS), and \$34,427 for building security (estimated) provided by the Department of Homeland Security.
+This area includes \$14,000 for personnel and payroll services provided by NFC, \$326,000 for financial and administrative services provided by the Bureau of the Fiscal Service (BFS), and \$56,000 for building security (estimated).
 The remaining amount will be used to fund other Interagency Agreements such as with the U.S. Department of Health and Human Services (Federal Occupational Health), GSA, OPM, and NARA.

 Other Contractual Services.
 OSHRC procures a variety of services to support us in carrying out our mission.
-These include: court reporting (\$100,000); maintenance/incremental enhancements including security of the Review Commission's information technology system and for continued enhancements and customized reporting of the e-filing system (\$60,000); services for translation of documents and interpreters for individuals LEP (\$10,000); independent evaluation of IT security under the Federal Information Security Management Act (FISMA) (\$30,000); and on-line legal research (\$43,000).
-This category also includes funding for other contractual services such as the annual audit of our financial statements (\$30,000), library operations (\$90,000), training, and other requirements to support the agency's mission.
+These include court reporting (\$100,000); maintenance/incremental enhancements including security of the Review Commission's information technology system, and for continued enhancements and customized reporting of the e-filing system (\$40,000); services for translation of documents and interpreters for individuals LEP (\$10,000); independent evaluation of IT security under the Federal Information Security Management Act (FISMA) (\$30,000); and on-line legal research (\$48,000).
+This category also includes funding for other contractual services such as the annual audit of our financial statements (\$35,000), library operations (\$90,000), training, and other requirements to support the agency's mission.
 This category also includes funds needed for continuing maintenance of the Review Commission's website (\$30,000).